accuknox/help/docs/use-cases/cards/Trusted-certs-bundle.md

 Adversaries may install a root certificate on a compromised system to avoid warnings when connecting to adversary-controlled web servers.
 Root certificates are used in public key cryptography to identify a root certificate authority (CA).
 When a root certificate is installed, the system or application will trust certificates in the root's chain of trust that have been signed by the root certificate.
 Installation of a root certificate on a compromised system would give an adversary a way to degrade the security of that system.

 ## Attack Scenario
-Adversaries have used this technique to avoid security warnings prompting users when compromised systems connect over HTTPS to adversary-controlled web servers that spoof legitimate websites in order to collect login credentials.
+By using this technique, attackers can successfully evade security warnings that alert users when compromised systems connect over HTTPS to adversary-controlled web servers.
+These servers often look like legitimate websites, and are designed to trick users into entering their login credentials, which can then be used by the attackers.
+It's important to be aware of this threat and take necessary precautions to prevent these attacks from happening. [**Examples:** Man-In-The-Middle(MITM)]

 ## Tags
 - CIS Distribution Independent Linuxv2.0